Skip to main content

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-From Mechanic to Mechatronic: The Engineer's Guide to Automation
+Mechanic to Mechatronic: Industrial Automation Guide

 Figure 1: A professional PLC control cabinet (The "Brain" of the machine).